handmadeadv/vector/README.md

 meteor --settings settings.json (use the file inside /example) go to /admin
-user: super@user.com, password: super use iron-router layouts for your main content
+user: super@user.com, password: super
+--> delete content from the body and use iron-router layouts for your main content
 </pre>

 ## Full documentation